VA Benefits, MISSION Act & VA Community Care Program for Veterans

 Greenhouse Treatment Center has partnered with the VA to provide high-quality care for Veterans outside of the VA and is now an approved community care provider.

-Greenhouse Treatment Center’s Veterans program, The Rally Point: AAC, is tailored to the unique needs of Veterans struggling with addiction and co-occurring mental health disorders.
+Greenhouse Treatment Center’s Veterans program, Salute to Recovery, is tailored to the unique needs of Veterans struggling with addiction and co-occurring mental health disorders.
 Many staff members are Veterans who can understand and relate to the challenges of program participants.

 One unique feature of our Veterans program is that all patients live together and receive treatment as a group.
 During the program, Veterans in the program form a “battalion”—a group of people working toward recovery together who understand each other’s struggles and can act as a lifelong support network.